richardjelinek-fastest/sv-router/docs/guide/file-based/manual-setup.md

 <Router />
 ```

 You now have a functional navigation system.
-Continue reading to learn more about advanced routing concepts.
+Continue reading to learn more about routing concepts.